tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Captcha - ($0.40/1,00 challenge attempts)
 - Fraud Control/Account Takeover ($10 / month and $1 / 1,000 login attempts)
 - Marketplace Rule Groups - Extra costs

+## AWS Network Firewall

+AWS Network Firewall is a managed service that makes it easy to deploy essential network protections for all of your Amazon Virtual Private Clouds (VPCs)

+-